Introduction

 The case may also inspire similar investigations by other data protection authorities across Europe, potentially leading to a coordinated approach to Chinese data transfers more broadly.

 The TikTok case demonstrates the complexity of GDPR compliance, particularly regarding international data transfers.
-Organizations handling personal data can benefit significantly from specialized compliance software to navigate these challenges.
+Organizations handling personal data can benefit significantly from specialized GDPR compliance tools and software platforms to navigate these challenges.

-Compliance platforms like ComplyDog offer comprehensive solutions that help companies:
+Compliance platforms like ComplyDog GDPR compliance software offer comprehensive solutions that help companies:

 -